drufball/yosai/_drafts/intrigue.md

 Moto braced himself against the wall.
 "Jump!
 I can help pull you."

 Fumi looked up at him, then squared the boy on her shoulders and set her face.
 "It's OK, I can do it on my own!"
-She jumped, planting her foot against the side of the tunnel, then pushing off with a blast of wind, aiming for the wall of the cavern midway through.
+She jumped, planting her foot against the side of the tunnel, then pushing off with a blast of wind and aiming for the wall of the cavern midway through.

 It was going to be close.
 And her resonance had to be tiring out by this point as well.
 Moto didn't want to risk it.
 As Fumi connected with the far wall of the cavern, coiling to make her final jump, Moto pulled against her, giving her extra lift.